CU-DSI-Scholars/site-source/readme.md

 2. Add the project title to the application form
 3. Contact faculty, sending them links to the project page and application form and letting them know of the student deadline

+## Tracking Students

+For now, unfortunately students need to be tracked in two places: one for payment info and one for program oversight.